Frank21-glitch/Cybersecurity-Portfolio/Notes/network_plus_notes.md

 ### On-demand software
 - No local installation
-- Why manage your own email distribution? or payroll?
+- Why manage your own email distribution or payroll?

 ### Central management of data and application
 - Your data is out there